ryleu/discord-command-trigger/README.md

 To use this project, you must create a bot at
 <https://discord.com/developers/applications>.

-Command Trigger also uses [Poetry](https://python-poetry.org/).
-You can run it with this command:
+Command Trigger uses [Poetry](https://python-poetry.org/).
+You can run the project using poetry with this command:

 ```sh
 poetry run python main.py